Immune System:

 - 5. Saliva, tears, nasal secretions, and perspiration contain lysozyme, an enzyme that destroys Gram positive bacterial cell walls causing cell lysis.
 Vaginal secretions are also slightly acidic (after the onset of menses).
 Spermine and zinc in semen destroy some pathogens.
 Lactoperoxidase is a powerful enzyme found in mother's milk.

 Normal flora are the microbes, mostly bacteria, that live in and on the body with, usually, no harmful effects to us.
 We have about 1013 cells in our bodies and 1014 bacteria, most of which live in the large intestine.
-There are 103 to 104 microbes per cm2 on the skin (Staphylococcus aureus, Staph. epidermidis, diphtheroids, streptococci, Candida, etc.).
+There are 103–104 microbes per cm2 on the skin (Staphylococcus aureus, Staph. epidermidis, diphtheroids, streptococci, Candida, etc.).
 Various bacteria live in the nose and mouth.
 Lactobacilli live in the stomach and small intestine.
-The upper intestine has about 104 bacteria per gram; the large bowel has 1011 per gram, of which 95 to 99% are anaerobes (An anaerobe is a microorganism that can live without oxygen, while an aerobe requires oxygen.) or bacteroides.
+The upper intestine has about 104 bacteria per gram; the large bowel has 1011 per gram, of which 95–99% are anaerobes (An anaerobe is a microorganism that can live without oxygen, while an aerobe requires oxygen.) or bacteroides.
 The urogenitary tract is lightly colonized by various bacteria and diphtheroids.
 After puberty, the vagina is colonized by Lactobacillus aerophilus that ferment glycogen to maintain an acid pH.

 Normal flora fill almost all of the available ecological niches in the body and produce bacteriocidins, defensins, cationic proteins, and lactoferrin all of which work to destroy other bacteria that compete for their niche in the body.